Skip to main content

 pickfu targeting list --country US

 Returns all demographic targeting traits available for the specified country.
-Use the permalink values as targeting keys in survey create --targeting.
+Pass each permalink value as a --targeting flag in survey create (e.g. --targeting amznpr).

 List available reporting demographics